MinAungThu/RL_obstacle_avoidance/README.md

 | **Final distance to target** (successes) | 0.019 m | 0.045 m |

 Success rates land close, within 4 points, but the two methods fail differently.
-RRT*'s failures are almost entirely a weak link earlier in the pipeline: the inverse-kinematics step finds an end-effector position that reaches the target but puts another arm link through the obstacle.
-Once IK hands it a valid goal, RRT* essentially never times out.
-SAC's failures split between real collisions and running out of episode time.
+RRT*'s failures are almost entirely a weak link earlier in the pipeline, the inverse-kinematics step finds an end-effector position that reaches the target but puts another arm link through the obstacle.

-SAC's learned policy also produces a shorter, roughly 3x smoother path on average, plausibly because it isn't tied to whichever redundant-DOF configuration IK happened to converge to.
+SAC's learned policy also produces a shorter, roughly 3x smoother path on average.
 RRT* lands closer to the target when it succeeds, which tracks with its goal being defined by IK convergence to that same threshold in the first place.

-The time-to-solution gap, about 2,500x, is the RL-vs-planning trade-off in one number: SAC pays its cost once, offline, during training.
-RRT* pays a real cost every time it's asked to plan.

 <table>
 <tr>